 The Parish Magazine is published at the start of the month and compiled in the Carlton Room usually on the last Friday of each month at 9 am.
-It is edited by Sheila Towning and, after being printed in the Parish Office by Pat Sunderland, is assembled by a group of volunteers led by Malcolm Egan.
+After being printed in the Parish Office, it is assembled by a group of volunteers.
 The completed copies are then placed in St Oswald’s Church for collection by a team of distributors who deliver them to parishioners.
-Jean Wood takes copies down to St Paul’s Church for distribution there.
+Copies are taken down to St Paul’s Church for distribution there.

 The Flower Team